LionelRoxas/LionelRoxas/README.md

 # Hi there 👋, I'm Lionel Derrick Roxas

-I'm a passionate **Software Developer** dedicated to crafting innovative solutions with cutting-edge technologies.
-My focus lies in building projects that solve real-world problems while contributing to open-source communities.
+I'm a **Junior Software Developer** focused on crafting digital solutions that drive business growth.
+I turn complex problems into practical software that delivers value.
+Speed and operational excellence are my defining strengths.

 🏆 **Winner of the 2024 Hawai'i Annual Coding Challenge**
 🚀 Founder of **Haumana Exchange LLC**, a startup empowering the next generation of digital solutions.